Kv-062-DevOps/post_conv_jtoy/test_services/readme.md

-Two additional service for testing POST data converting service without Frontend and Database.
+Two additional service for:
+a) testing POST data converting service without Frontend and/or Database.
+b) testing your Frontend service to Post new employee in Json.
+c) testing your DB service to recieve employee data in Yaml.
 ___

 Additional service for test sending JSON (such as Python Frontend works):